 In the US, parents and insurance companies are willing to pay for short-term health care after a baby is sick rather than support proactive practices and programs to develop children with strong constitutions and natural immunities.
 We believe that the kind of proactive work we are doing in BEBA will alleviate many of the health and behavioral problems that we see later in life.
 Moreover, we believe that widespread acceptance of this approach will reduce family and social problems as well as violence in our society.

 The lack of understanding and perceived value for early proactive work contributes to the difficulty of finding parents who are willing and able to pay for infant-centered family therapy.
 Professionals dedicated to providing proactive infant-centered family therapy are beginning to demonstrate that they can support themselves financially working solely with infants and their families.
-Still in order to support oneself with this style of family support, it takes being able to offer other compatible services.
+Still, in order to support oneself with this style of family support, it takes being able to offer other compatible services.
 Offering Womb Surround Process Workshops for adults has served to fill this need.

 Small group prenatal and birth therapy for adults has proven to be financially rewarding.
 A skilled facilitator can earn $6,000 to $7000 per month gross by giving two process workshops with seven participants each.
 Efficient business practices, low overhead, good marketing, and scheduling practices are also necessary in order to provide this service.